huy/lucene-notes/wildcard-query.md

 **Query execution**

+A complex query is decomposed into tree of sub queries, each is evaluated lazily bottom up, their future results are combined in form of document iterator (namely `Scorer`) satisfied the given query.

-Query execution is implemented in these tightly coupled classes `Query`, `Filter`, `Weight`, `Scorer`, so we may see excution logic juggling between them. `Query` creates `Weight`, which in turn create `Scorer`. `Score` is an iterator over documents satisfied a given query.
+Query execution is implemented in these tightly coupled classes `Query`, `Filter`, `Weight`, `Scorer`, so we may see excution logic juggling between them. `Query` creates `Weight`, which in turn create `Scorer`. `Scorer` is an iterator over documents satisfied a given query.

+At bottom of the tree are `TermQuery`, `TermWeight`, `TermScorer`.

+* elementary search operation use inverted index which basically maps a term (aka word) to a set of documents containing specified term.
+This literally means for an elemetary seach a term is needed.
+* result of elementary search is a bit map representing a set of documents

 Lucene provides `org.apache.lucene.search.Filter` abstract class in low level search API.
 Query is wrapped inside  `Filter`.
 One method of `Filter` class is